Seismic code: Turkey

+The earliest Turkish seismic codes were published in the 1940s; TS500, Requirements for Design and Construction of Reinforced Concrete Structures and the Turkish Building Seismic Code.
+Several revisions of the codes have been published with additional stringent specifications.
+The last revision was published in 2018 and came into effect the following year.
+These codes, however, only affects reinforced concrete buildings; historical buildings, coastal and port infrastructure were excluded.

+The 1940 seismic code was developed in response to the 1939 Erzincan earthquake which killed 32,000 people.
+It drew parallels with Italy's seismic codes at the time.
+A seismic zonation map was also developed in 1942 which assessed the seismic hazard of all Turkish provinces on three levels; "hazardous", "less hazardous" and "no hazard".
+The 1948 seismic codes were prepared in consideration of the seismic zone map.
+A new code was revised in 1961 and in 1963, the seismic zonation map was updated with four hazard levels based on predicted shaking on the Modified Mercalli intensity scale.
+It was subsequently added a fifth hazard level in the 1972 revision.

+The 1968 seismic codes introduced additional demands for reinforced concrete component and modern concepts relating to spectral shape and dynamic response.
+Following the 1972 seismic zonation, the seismic codes were updated in 1975.
+It included new methods to compute seismic loading on buildings and ductile detailing for reinforced concrete.
+The zonation map and codes were revised in 1997.

-Poor enforcement of seismic codes was a contributing factor to the devastation of the 2023 Turkey–Syria earthquakes in which over 30,000 people died.
+Poor enforcement of seismic codes was a contributing factor to the devastation of the 2023 Turkey–Syria earthquakes in which over 50,000 people died.
 There were high incidences of support column failure leading to the pancake type collapses which complicates rescue efforts.
 In a bid to shore up support going into an election in 2018, the government began to offer amnesties for violations of the building code allowing the non-compliance.
 This has been done by previous governments too.
 Experts lamented the practice would turn cities into graveyards.

 United States

 In the United States, the Federal Emergency Management Agency (FEMA) publishes "Recommended Seismic Provisions for New Buildings and Other Structures.
 2015 Edition".